Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods

-This model has a countably infinite number of parameters, namely the weights, the means and the variances.
-These parameters can be inferred using samples drawn from the distribution $f(x)$.
+The potentially countably infinite parameters\footnote{In any practical implementation of this model, the number of components will be capped at the available number of observations.} of the (H)DPGMM model can be inferred making use of the observations drawn from the underlying distribution $f(m,q,z)$ marginalizing over the individual events masses and redshift---for the specific likelihood, we refer the reader to Sec.~2 and~3 of \citet{hdpgmm}, in particular Eqs.~(39), (41), and~(42).

+In this work we use \textsc{figaro}, an implementation of the Gibbs sampling scheme designed to explore the (H)DPGMM model.
+This algorithm takes as inputs the GW posterior samples catalog and draws multiple vectors of weights, means, and variances, potentially with different lengths as determined by the Dirichlet distribution used as a prior.
+Each of these vectors correspond to a realization of the (H)DPGMM.

 We apply this framework to the problem of inferring the primary mass and the mass ratio of the primary and secondary mass from GW observations.
 The outcome of this model is a phenomenological distribution that describes the observed events.